lgeurts/lgeurts.github.io/APPLICATION_FORM.md

 ![Join Us](/assets/opportunities.png)

-# Flouze EURL: Job Openings 2021
+# Flouze EURL: Job Openings for 2021

 ***Nice to have:***